postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/collaboration-intro.md

 ## Usage limit

-You can check your usage limits within the Postman app as well as in the dashboard.
+You can check your usage limits within Postman.
 Free users can select the drop-down menu to the right of **Upgrade** in the app.
 Paid users can access the menu by selecting a team name.

 The usage menu allows you to review limits for APIs, shared requests and history, mocks, monitors, and public documentation.
 Click **Resource Usage** to view your usage period.